 (16) E.g. to clear off debris material, to secure safe access, to light the staircases, to mitigate leaking walls, to set up water tanks on the roof and to seal exposed parts of the façade.
-(15) This has been coordinated between the Core Groups of the Basic Assistance and Shelter (17) Includes NGOs and organizations of Lebanese civil society, e.g. religious, social, nonsectors in September 2016 profit commercial organizations and private companies with non-profit components.
+(17) Includes NGOs and organizations of Lebanese civil society, e.g. religious, social, nonprofit commercial organizations and private companies with non-profit components.

-One of the ways to foster collaboration with national institutions and organizations as well as other sectors18 is through joint assessments such as the neighbourhood profiling19 exercise.
+One of the ways to foster collaboration with national institutions and organizations as well as other sectors is through joint assessments such as the neighbourhood profiling exercise.
 The latter will be done mainly in urban contexts with precarious shelter conditions and overstretched basic services.